pulumi/pulumi-synced-folder/sdk/python/README.md

 ### Sync to an S3 bucket

-Here, a local folder (`./site`) is pushed to Amazon S3, its contents managed as individual `aws.s3.BucketObject`s:
+Here, a local folder, `./site`, is pushed to Amazon S3, its contents managed as individual `s3.BucketObject`s:

 ```yaml